BICENTENNIAL TRIBUTE

 B's shyness at such extravagant praise is becoming uncomfortable

-GB: Ah - yes - just finished supping with Goethe - big fan - fancies you to be homicidal
+GB: Ah - yes - just finished supping with the German, Goethe - big fan - fancies you to be homicidal

 B: Perhaps I shall fire a cannon at Pisa, massacre all the inhabitants and burn every bible - would the great man fancy that, Mr. Bancroft?

-GB: I guess you shall take luncheon with us, my Lord?
+GB: I reckon you shall take luncheon with us, my Lord?

-CJ: How marvelous! - 'tis like a report from the feral parts of our country - small wonder that demand from our penitentiaries for your Collected Works far exceeds that of the Good Book
+CJ: How marvelous! - 'tis like a report from the more feral parts of our country - small wonder our penitentiaries demand your poesy more frequently than the Good Book!

 The beautiful Mrs. Catherine Potter Stith steps forward - the reserved Englishman is impressed by the unaffected boldness of the American

 CPS: I hope you won't think me too forward - my Lord?
-I am unsure how to address a nobleman - for we have none - excepting your more pompous clergymen - in our own country
+I am unsure how to address a nobleman - for we have none in our own country

-CPS: I'm Mrs. Potter Stith - wife of Consul to Tunis
+CPS: I'm Mrs. Potter Stith - wife of the Consul to Tunis

 B: I am most plea...

-B: Ah -er - most certainly - I would rather wish for a nod from a beautiful American, than a snuff-box from an emperor (bows)
+B: Ah - er - of course you may(to self: oons! - Teresa will certainly omicidio me) - why, I would rather wish for a nod from a beautiful American, than a snuff-box from an emperor (bows)

-CPS (whispers to GB): Why, he's so unpretending and natural - like a sensitive, gracefully bashful boy - a young Jove, hiding his thunderbolts
+CPS (whispers to GB): Why, holy pumpkins! - he's so unpretending and natural - like a sensitive, gracefully bashful boy - a young Jove, hiding his thunderbolts

-B: Commodore, my Lady - all on aboard - I thank you for your graceful reception - Mr. Bancroft, please visit tomorrow and I shall gladly sign you a volume - Mrs. Potter Sith - your rose must pass away and lose its bloom (CPS is all ears) - I shall send an autographed volume which, one hopes, will be of lasting value to you, and any institution to which your heirs bequeath it and to which one may have to sell an internal organ to get a fleeting look at in years hence - addio, my friends!
+B: Commodore, my Lady - all on aboard - I thank you for your graceful reception - Mr. Bancroft, please visit tomorrow and I shall gladly sign whatever your choose - Mrs. Potter Sith - your rose must pass away and lose its bloom (CPS is all ears) - for you, I shall also send an autographed volume (CPS squeals) - which, one hopes, will be of lasting value to you, and any institution to which your heirs bequeath it and to which one may have to sell an internal organ to get a fleeting look at in years hence - addio, my friends!

 All: So long, Byron!